 - Names in different cultures

 Precision and recall are used to evaluate where the text is within an image (the bounding box).
 Word-level accuracy is used to evaluate character recognition in identified text.
 The entity F1 score is used to discern the accuracy of entity tags identified for text.

-The overall model is also evaluated using an F1 score, calculated based on the precision and recall and the word-level accuracy mentioned above.
+The overall model is also evaluated using an F1 score.
+The score calculation is based on the precision and recall and the word-level accuracy mentioned above.